acumos/acumos-onnx-client/docs/user-guide.rst

 |Build Status|

-``onnx4acumos`` is a client library that allows modelers to push their onnx models on an Acumos platform <https://www.acumos.org/>`__.
+``onnx4acumos`` is a client library that allows modelers to push their onnx models on an Acumos platform.
 For more informations on Acumos see :
 `Acumos AI Linux Fondation project  <https://www.acumos.org/>`__ , his  `Acumos AI Wiki <https://wiki.acumos.org/>`_ and his `Documentation <https://docs.acumos.org/en/latest/>`_.